aunraza19/aunraza19/README.md

   -  citation-backed responses reducing student response time from minutes to seconds.
   -  Integrated Groq API (LLaMA-3-8B) with custom prompt templates and semantic search for context-aware responses with source attribution and page-level citations.
   -  Deployed scalable Streamlit frontend on Hugging Face Spaces with session caching for fast, multi-user access.

-- **📈 Stock Price Prediction using LSTM**
-  - Built an LSTM-based forecasting model for stock prices with temporal sequence learning.
-  - Visualized trends using Matplotlib.
-  - Applied dropout regularization to prevent overfitting and improve generalization.

 ### 📜 Certifications